markusmoenig/viralgraphics.io/README.md

 * An integrated nodes system.
 The node application (source code in apps/nodes) can be viewed [here](https://visualgraphics.tv/apps/nodes)
 * WebGL abstraction classes.

+ViralGraphics.io was previously named VisualGraphics.tv.
+There may stll be references and links to the old name in the documentation.

-## Applications using Visual Graphics
+## Applications using ViralGraphics.io

+The first major application based on ViralGraphics.io is [PaintSupreme 3D](https://www.paintsupreme3d.com).
+It is available on the Web, as well as in native Windows, Mac and Linux versions.
+It is also available inside the Mac and Windows App Stores.
+Native versions are possible via inbuild support of [Electron](https://electron.atom.io/).

+Applications using ViralGraphics.io

 1. [PaintSupreme 3D](https://www.paintsupreme3d.com)
 2. [RaySupreme DF](https://www.raysupreme.com) (Under Development)

 ## Status

 The current version is v0.4x with new features being implemented daily.
-Visual Graphics is already in a usable state, however APIs can change without notice and documentation is under development at the moment.
+ViralGraphics.io is already in a usable state, however APIs can change without notice and documentation is under development at the moment.

-For more information please visit the Visual Graphics Homepage at http://www.visualgraphics.tv or contact me at markusm@visualgraphics.tv.
+For more information please visit the ViralGraphics.io Documentation at http://www.viralgraphics.io or contact me at markusm@ViralGraphics.io.

-# Developing for Visual Graphics
+# Developing for ViralGraphics.io

-Makefiles of Visual Graphics applications (they end with .vg) can be compiled into project files (.vide) using a node.js based program called vgmake. vgmake also allows the creation and publishing of applications on the Web.
+Makefiles of ViralGraphics.io applications (they end with .vg) can be compiled into project files (.vide) using a node.js based program called vgmake. vgmake also allows the creation and publishing of applications on the Web.

-The documentation of Visual Graphics is currently the weak link and work in progress, you can find the (not complete) documention in the docs folder.
+The documentation of ViralGraphics.io is currently the weak link and work in progress, you can find the (not complete) documention in the docs folder.
 We are working on this and hope to have a full documentation as soon as possible.
 Please also look at the example applications for reference.

-V-IDE, the Visual Graphics IDE, has not yet catched up with the latest developments and has temporarily been taken out of the distribution.
+V-IDE, the ViralGraphics.io IDE, has not yet catched up with the latest developments and has temporarily been taken out of the distribution.
 You can use vgmake to fully replace V-IDE for now.

 ## vgmake.js

-vgmake is an node.js based script to compile a Visual Graphics makefile (.vg) into .vide project which can than be executed via the supplied .html files and published on the Web. vgmake.js is located inside the nodejs folder.
+vgmake is an node.js based script to compile a ViralGraphics.io makefile (.vg) into .vide project which can than be executed via the supplied .html files and published on the Web. vgmake.js is located inside the nodejs folder.

 The syntax of vgmake is pretty easy, you just supply the path and name of the .vg file and it will compile it and save it as a .vide file in the same directory as the source .vg file, e.g. "node vgmake.js ../examples/cornellbox/cornellbox.vg".
 The .html file will read the .vide file and launch it via the supplied visualgraphics.js script.